How To Make Handmade Pan Fried Gnocchi

 handmade pan fried gnocchi with sauce ready to be served

-And perhaps even share a glass of wine or two while they’re working, which is the Italian way!
+You can even share a bottle of wine or two while you work.
+It’s the Italian way!

 How to make handmade pan fried gnocchi